Billy Higgins (vaudeville)

 William Weldon Higgins (June 9, 1888 - April 19, 1937) was an American vaudeville entertainer, comedian, singer and songwriter — critically acclaimed, and is historically chronicled, as one of the most popular stage comedians of the 1920s.
 Langston Hughes named him as one of the "Golden Dozen" black comedians.
-On various recordings of the 1920s, Higgins used the pseudonym Jazz Caspar (aka Casper).
+On various recordings of the 1920s, Higgins used the pseudonym Jazz Caspar (a.k.a.
+Casper).

 Biography

 Early years

 Higgins was born in Columbia, South Carolina.
 He was African-American and often worked in blackface.
 He began his career in 1912 as a singer of ballads at private clubs in is hometown of Columbia.
 Before that, he had been a machinist.
 Sometime around 1913, he joined Billy King, a widely popular comedian and producer of touring theatrical revues.
 Higgins co-starred with King in the show Two Bills from Alaska.
 Higgins performed with King until 1917, when he entered the U.S. Army during World War I.